Sagaing Fault: Seismicity

 Damaging earthquakes have been associated with the fault for centuries.
 The great 1839 Ava earthquake killed hundreds and damaged many cities, including the then imperial capital Inwa.
 That earthquake is thought to have a moment magnitude of 7.9 or greater.
 The large magnitude would imply a rupture length of at least 300 km along the fault.

 In the early 20th century, from 1929 to 1931, more than half the length of the Sagaing Fault was involved in significant earthquakes.
-The first earthquake—which was followed-up by subsequent larger events—struck southwest of Nay Pyi Daw, and east of Thayetmyo in the Pegu Range in August 1929.
+The first earthquake—which was followed up by subsequent larger events—struck southwest of Nay Pyi Daw, and east of Thayetmyo in the Pegu Range in August 1929.
 There are insufficient reports of damage caused by this earthquake, although it was said that buildings were swaying and objects were displaced at Yamethin, roughly 133.6 km north of the quake epicenter.
 The magnitude of this earthquake was no greater than 7.0.

-On the night of May 5, 1930, a large shock registering 7.5 struck north of the city of Pegu resulting in widespread deaths and destruction.
+On the night of May 5, 1930, a large shock registering 7.5 struck north of the city of Pegu, resulting in widespread deaths and destruction.
 There were no foreshocks that preceded.
 The earthquake had a maximum intensity of IX to X on the Rossi–Forel scale.
 The city of Pegu, Rangoon and several other towns were destroyed.
 In Pegu, fires erupted, and severe liquefaction caused further damage.
-Approximately 500 people died in Pegu while 58 were killed in Rangoon.
+Approximately 500 people died in Pegu, while 58 were killed in Rangoon.
 More deaths were recorded in other villages.
 It triggered a small tsunami which inundated villages along the coast.
 This is the deadliest earthquake in the 1929–1931 sequence.

 Two moderate foreshocks occurred on the night of December 3, 1930.
-The first lasted 5 seconds, generated some panic, and it was felt in Pyinmana and Rangoon.
-The other foreshock was described as being stronger than the first, but was not felt as widespread as the first.
+The first lasted 5 seconds, generated some panic, and was felt in Pyinmana and Rangoon.
+The other foreshock was described as stronger than the first but not as widespread.

 Violent shaking from an 7.3 earthquake disrupted the early morning of December 4 in Pyu, Taungoo District.
 The December 4 event occurred further north of the epicenter of the May earthquake, about 6.4 to 9.7 km west southwest of Pyu.
 Damage was severe, with a railroad being shifted off and twisted, while many buildings in the city collapsed.
 About 30 people were killed.
 The maximum intensity was assigned X on the Rossi–Forel scale.
 This event is not an aftershock of the May quake because it ruptured a different segment of the Sagaing Fault.

 Although the May and December 1930 earthquakes occurred during this active period, they were separate events, unrelated to the activity in the northern part.
 The December 1930 earthquake, however, was triggered due to stress transfer from the previous event in May.